 History of Quincy Bioscience

-The main focus of Quincy is the discovery, development and commercialization of novel technologies to support cognitive function and other age-related health challenges such as memory loss.
+The main focus of Quincy is the discovery, development and commercialization of novel technologies to support cognitive function and other normal health challenges associated with aging.
 Clinical data on Prevagen has demonstrated a strong relationship with improvements in quantitative measures on cognitive function, specifically verbal learning1 in a double-blind and placebo-controlled human clinical trials.
 This trial and other research on apoaequorin have been published in peer-reviewed journals and presented at various international neuroscience conferences.

 Quincy Bioscience’s first headquarters building was located in the University Research Park in Madison, Wisconsin, in the fall of 2004.
 Simultaneously, a partnership was formed with the laboratory of Dr. James R. Moyer, Jr. of the University of Wisconsin at Milwaukee.
 Dr. Moyer is a leading expert in the field of memory and cognitive function.

 To accommodate growth in all areas of the organization, Quincy Bioscience moved out of the University Research Park in 2010 and then again to its current location in 2015, to accommodate growing staff and future needs.

 In 2014, a regional office was established in Dallas, Texas.